-- Your registration will not be processed until approved by HR.
-Once approved, we will process the course fee and send a confirmation email.
 Questions?
-Call (215)717-6006 or stop by the College of Critical & Professional Studies with the Center for Engagement office (Terra 901 - formerly Continuing Studies).
+Call (215)717-6006 or stop by the College of Critical & Professional Studies with the Center for Engagement office (temporary office location in Gershman Hall, Room 205).

 Q: How do I log in to the UArts Portal / my UArts email?

 Access the UArts Portal to view grades, registration statement, unofficial transcript, and more.

 You can use your UArts credentials to log in to your @uarts.edu email account via Gmail.

 Trouble logging in?
 Contact the Help Desk: (215)717-6677 or firstname.lastname@example.org

 Q: Can I audit a Continuing Education or other University of the Arts class?